ZhizhenChen/China-Undergraduate-Mathematical-Contest-in-Modeling/README.md

 # China-Undergraduate-Mathematical-Contest-in-Modeling

 Hi!
 This is our project in the China Undergraduate Mathematical Contest in Modeling.
-We tackled problems regrading analysis and study on chemical constituents of ancient glass products.
+We tackled problems regarding the analysis and study of chemical constituents of ancient glass products.

-In problem 1, we conducted Chi-square test and applied Kendall correlation coefficient to analyze the relationship between the surface weathering of these glass artifacts and their glass type, patterns, and colors.
-In combination with the glass type, examine the statistical patterns of chemical composition related to weathering on the surface of the artifacts,, as well as constructing an relational model to
+In problem 1, we conducted a Chi-square test and applied the Kendall correlation coefficient to analyze the relationship between the surface weathering of these glass artifacts with other features and constructed a relational model to predict the glasses' chemical composition before weathered.
-In problem 2, we built a random forest classification model to predict , and employed Kmeans to
+In problem 2, we built a random forest classification model to classify different types of glasses and employed Kmeans to classify sub-types.
+In problem 3, we analyzed the model's sensitivity and robustness using Andrew's curve.